Edge-Marketing-and-Design/edgeDevFirebase/README.md

   );
 ```

-How to remove a role from a user for a collection:
+Remove a role from a user for a collection:

 ```javascript
   edgeFirebase.removeUserRoles(